natdosan/natdosan.github.io/llm-reasoners.md

 ## Overview

 A good agent must efficiently automate tasks across various domains, adapting like a human rather than relying on rigid, predefined rules.
 Traditional heuristic approaches, such as scrapers or task-specific scripts, struggle with unpredictable web environments, failing to generalize beyond their intended use cases or recover from unexpected errors.

+## Motivation

 Large language models (LLMs) address limitations of traditional heuristic approaches in unpredictable environments by leveraging textual and structural web data, allowing for more flexible decision-making through exploring the Tree of Thought.
 Unlike static heuristics, LLM-based agents can reason dynamically and handle open-ended tasks.
 Additionally, scaling computation improves their performance, though determining the optimal way to do so remains a challenge.

-## Motivation

-Web/OS-based agents using LLMs show promise in automating browser tasks, but scaling inference efficiently remains a challenge.
-This work explores the question of how best to structure search: implicit (greedy, depth-limited) or explicit (structured exploration like MCTS).
-Implicit search is potentially computationally cheaper but struggles with backtracking, while explicit search enables efficient exploration but relies on resettable states, which may be impractical in real-world web environments.
-Experiments on 106 WebArena and 50 OSWorld tasks show explicit search achieves higher task completion rates and better environment interaction efficiency.
-While explicit search excels in controlled settings, implicit search remains more applicable to real-world tasks.
-Another aspect to consider is conducting an explicit search on an LLM world model, where the search occurs over predicted next states as opposed to the environment itself, which can potentially gain the benefits of both implicit and explicit search.

 ## Methods